This site uses cookies. By continuing to use this site you consent to our use of cookies.X

 The interaction and the visibility, whether it’s one-to-one or one-to-many.

-What attracted you into the FE sector?
+What attracted you into the FE sector as head of academic studies?

 I wanted to progress but also to stay hands-on in terms of contact with students.
 I was headhunted into my role, which is always flattering.
 There was a great match with my values.
 I love sport, I love physical activity, I love education and I just can’t see myself doing anything else.